Atrial Fibrillation

 • Feeling weak or less able to exercise

-AFib happens when the heart’s electrical system does not work as it should.
-This can be triggered by changes in the heart’s structure, strain on the heart, or other health conditions.
+AFib happens when the heart’s electrical system does not work normally.
+It can be triggered by changes in the heart, strain on the heart, or other health conditions.

 • High blood pressure

-• Heart disease, including coronary artery disease or heart valve problems
+• Heart disease, such as coronary artery disease or heart valve problems

 • Heart failure or previous heart surgery